Aristek SystemsContact Us

 AI isn’t writing full applications (yet), but it’s becoming a reliable sidekick for developers.
 It helps speed up code generation, troubleshoot bugs, and even explain unfamiliar codebases.

 ChatGPT is among the most widely adopted tools in this space.
-It assists both junior and senior developers alike with the tasks ranging from writing snippets and documentation to automating test cases.
+It assists both junior and senior developers alike with tasks ranging from writing snippets and documentation to automating test cases.

 Alongside ChatGPT, tools like DeepSeek are entering the spotlight.
 DeepSeek made waves for its promising results and surprisingly strong performance – especially considering its recent release.
 We broke down what makes it different, how it performs, and what to watch out for.